StyLitGAN: Prompting StyleGAN to Produce New Illumination Conditions: Approach

-\paragraph{Relighting Diversity:} We want the set of relighted images produced by the directions to be diverse on a long scale, so that regions that were in shadow in one image might be bright in another.
-For each $T(\vect{w}^+ +\vect{d}_i)$, we stack the two transient maps: $S$ and $G$ and compute a smoothed and downsampled vector $\vect{t}_i$ from these maps.
-We then compute
+\paragraph{Relighting Diversity:} We want the set of relighted images produced by the directions to be diverse on a long scale so that regions that were in shadow in one image might be bright in another.
+For each $S(\vect{w}^+ +\vect{d}_i)$, we stack the two shading and gloss: $S$ and $G$ and compute a smoothed and downsampled vector $\vect{t}_i$ from these maps.
+We then compute $\mathcal{L}_{div}(S, G)$ (diversity loss) which compels these $\vect{t}_i$ to be linearly independent and encourages diversity in relighting.